 Artificial Intelligence is increasingly important to everyday activities including computer games, Web search, biometric systems, autonomous systems and many other areas of modern IT.
-The School of Computing is pioneering an integrative and broadly-based study of intelligent systems building on our internationally recognised research streams.
-This includes: learning from images and video; corpus-based language processing; qualitative reasoning about space and time; and investigations into computational mechanisms in biological cells and organisms.
+The School of Computing is pioneering an integrative and broad-based study of intelligent systems, building on our internationally recognised research streams.
+Our undergraduate programmes are derived directly from the research carried out by the school’s world-class research institute.
+This includes learning from images and video, text and natural language processing, qualitative reasoning about space and time, and investigations into computational mechanisms in biological cells and organisms.

 Our undergraduate degree course in Artificial Intelligence is derived directly from the research carried out by the School’s world-class research institute.